 Why Do Parrots Chirp?

-Chirping is a sound that parrots make when they’re happy.
-It signifies contentment and relaxation.
-For example, they’ll chirp if you put music they like on or do something that makes them happy.
-If you hear your parrot chirp, it’s satisfied within its environment.
+Parrots chirp if you play the music they like or do something that makes them happy.
+If you hear a parrot chirp, its mood is upbeat.

-However, while chirping sounds simple, it’s also a sign of danger.
-Birds chirp to alert the rest of the flock to flee from predators and other perils.
-Parrots have calls that are exclusive to their community.
-This allows them to communicate with each other, providing safety and security in numbers.
+However, parrots chirp to tell their flock to flee danger.
+Parrots have calls exclusive to their flock, which enable them to communicate with each other, providing safety in numbers.

-If you have multiple pet birds, you may hear them call each other when they feel threatened.
-This is normal, but you should remove the stressor, such as pets or too much noise, to keep them calm and relaxed.
-In this case, chirping is still a joyous sound as it means parrots are bonded and looking out for each other.
+If you have several parrots, you may hear them call each other when they feel threatened.
+This is normal, but you should remove the stressor.
+For example, predatory pets (like cats) are stalking their cage.

-Different parrot species have different types of chirps, so the sounds vary between them.
-That being said, chirps are universally bound by their positive connotations.
+Parrot species have different types of chirps, so their sounds vary significantly.
+However, the consensus is that chirps are universally bound by their positive connotations.

 Why Do Parrots Whistle?

-Most parrots learn how to whistle from their owners, the radio, and the TV.
-Whistling is one of the most common and pleasant happy parrot sounds – parrots don’t whistle if angry or sad.
-It’s also a sign they’re healthy.
+Most parrots learn how to whistle without any formal training.
+Whistling is among the most common happy parrot sounds because they never whistle when angry or sad.

-Parrots also whistle to gain their owners’ attention, especially if they’re bored and want to play.
-You’ll commonly find your bird whistles at you as you walk into the room as a friendly greeting.
+Parrots may whistle to get their owners’ attention, especially when they want attention.
+You’ll commonly find the parrot whistling as you enter the room as a friendly greeting.

-If you want to teach your parrot how to talk, encourage it to whistle once it’s started to pick up words and phrases.
-That’s because many parrots prefer whistling and find it easier to do, meaning they’re less likely to want to talk if they know how to whistle.
+If you want to teach the parrot how to talk, encourage it to whistle once it starts picking up words and phrases.
+Parrots prefer whistling, finding it easier and more instinctual than using human words.

-You can teach your parrot to whistle by whistling along to your favorite tunes within earshot of your bird.
-Keep repeating this several times a day until your parrot starts copying you.
+You can teach the parrot to whistle by whistling along to favorite tunes within earshot of the parrot.
+Repeat the song several times a day until the parrot copies you.